6th Cavalry Brigade (United Kingdom): Chronicle

 The brigade served with the 3rd Cavalry Division on the Western Front until the end of the war.
 In 1914, the division saw action in the defence of Antwerp (9 and 10 October) and the First Battle of Ypres, notably the battles of Langemarck (21–24 October), Gheluvelt (29–31 October) and Nonne Bosschen (11 November).
 In 1915, it took part in the Second Battle of Ypres (Battle of Frezenberg Ridge, 11–13 May) and the Battle of Loos (26–28 September).
 1916 saw no notable actions, but in 1917 the division saw action in the Battle of Arras (First Battle of the Scarpe, 9–12 April).
 At other times, the brigade formed a dismounted unit and served in the trenches (as a regiment under the command of the brigadier).

 1918 saw the return of the war of movement and the division took part in the First Battle of the Somme notably the Battle of St Quentin (21–23 March), Actions of the Somme Crossings (24 and 25 March) and Battle of the Avre (4 and 5 April); the Battle of Amiens and the battles of the Hindenburg Line (Battle of Cambrai, 8 and 9 October and the Pursuit to the Selle, 9–12 October).
 Its final action was in the Advance in Flanders (9–11 November).

 At the Armistice, units of the division had reached the River Dender at Leuze and Lessines in Belgium, when orders were received that they would cover the advance of the Second Army into Germany.
 They started the advance on 17 November, divisional headquarters being established at Waterloo on 21 November.
 Transport difficulties meant that the only one cavalry division could advance with Second Army so the following winter was spent in Belgium.
 By 31 March 1919, the division was demobilized.

 Order of battle

 Second World War

-The 6th Cavalry Brigade was a pre-war First Line Territorial Army cavalry brigade reformed in 1920.
+The 6th Cavalry Brigade was a pre-war First Line Territorial Army cavalry brigade re-formed in 1920.
 On the outbreak of the war, it was part of Western Command and commanded the Warwickshire, Staffordshire and Cheshire Yeomanry regiments.
 It joined the 1st Cavalry Division when it was formed on 31 October 1939.

 With the 1st Cavalry Division, the 6th Cavalry Brigade departed the United Kingdom in December 1939, transited across France, and arrived in Palestine on 9 January 1940.
 It served as a garrison force under British Forces, Palestine and Trans-Jordan.

-On 1 August 1941, the Division was converted into the 10th Armoured Division and the 6th Cavalry Brigade into the 8th Armoured Brigade.
+On 1 August 1941, the division was converted into the 10th Armoured Division and the 6th Cavalry Brigade into the 8th Armoured Brigade.
 8th Armoured Brigade would later take part in the Second Battle of El Alamein and land at Gold Beach on D Day.